Reinforcement & Anchoring The System

 The system works by pre-drilling an oversized hole in the structure and inserting an anchor body surrounded by a fabric sock.
 A cementitious grout is injected through the middle of the anchor under low pressure.
 It passes through a series of grout flood holes into the fabric sock, inflating the entire assembly like a balloon.

-The structural anchor is designed specifically for the loads and configuration of each application.
+The fire resistant structural anchor is designed specifically for the loads and configuration of each application.
 Cintec™ designs generally use anchors that are non-corrosive metal, typically stainless steel in various grades.

 Cintec™’s Presstec™ grout is a proprietary pure mineral grout tested in accordance with the strict German DIN standards and does not contain any resin binders.
 The grout is specially formulated to have a very high viscosity prior to setting.
 Its non-absorptive properties provide durability and freeze-thaw resistance.